 For a natural and delicious-smelling acne treatment, you may also want to experiment with essential oils — highly concentrated oils from a variety of plants or natural sources.

-There is some evidence that a dab of the following oils — one drop of oil mixed with nine drops of water — can help fight bacteria and inflammation from acne:
+There is that a dab of the following oils — one drop of oil mixed with nine drops of water — can help fight bacteria and inflammation from acne:

 - tea tree

 Should you pop the pimple on your finger?

 Don’t pop a pimple on your finger, or anywhere else.
 It won’t help it heal faster and may cause the bacteria inside the swollen skin pore to spread deeper.
 Popping your pimples might also make the area look more red, irritated, and noticeable.
 It can even cause scarring.